-'''

->in sdfile; if fldname="value";out filename;xeq
+>get dsetname; if fldname="value";delete;out filename;xeq

-'''

-Suprtool sends you an error message with the typo, but continues with the rest of the command line.
-This has the effect of selecting all the entries in the datafile.
+Suprool sends you an error message with the typo, but continues with the rest of the command line.
+This has the effect of deleting all the entries in the dataset.
 It is risky to type Xeq on the same command line as any other command unless: